 Q: How do I apply for a construction permit?

-A: You need to complete and electronically submit FCC Form 318 prior to the close of the LPFM filing window.
-Applications are submitted through the Media Bureau’s Consolidated Database System (CDBS).
+A: You need to complete and electronically submit FCC Form 318 during an announced LPFM filing window (no LPFM filing window periods are currently scheduled).
+The applications are filed through the Media Bureau’s Consolidated Database System (CDBS).
 No paper applications will be accepted.
-A copy of the form and instructions can be found at: http://transition.fcc.gov/Forms/Form318/318.pdf , these items can help you prepare for electronic filing.
-The site, http://www.fcc.gov/encyclopedia/media-bureau-filing-systems-and-databases , offers information on the CDBS electronic filing process.
+However, you may want to review the printed version of FCC Form 318 before you start to prepare your application.
+The CDBS electronic filing site also contains information on the CDBS electronic filing process.

 Q: What type of costs are involved?

-A: There is no application fee and no fee for the LPFM construction permit.
+A: There is no application filing fee and no fee for the LPFM construction permit.
 However, there are construction and operating costs associated with an LPFM radio station.
-The costs can vary widely depending on the type and quality of studio and broadcasting equipment used, as well as by whether a tower is required.
-For an idea of how much equipment costs, click on NTIA’s Radio Station Construction Costs at http://www.ntia.doc.gov/legacy/otiahome/ptfp/application/equipcost_Radio.html (these figures may be out of date).
+The costs can vary widely depending on the type and quality of studio and broadcasting equipment used, as well as whether a tower is required.
+For an idea of how much equipment costs, NTIA’s Radio Station Construction Costs may help, but keep in mind that these figures are several years out of date.

 Q: Who can I contact for help?